AmbientRun/Ambient/docs/src/reference/common_pitfalls.md

 let color = rand::random::<Vec3>().extend(1.0);
 ```

+# My character controller is unaffected by gravity

+PhysX, which we use for physics, does not apply gravity to character controllers.

+You can account for this by moving the character controller down yourself;
+an example of this can be found in [the `character_movement` standard package](https://github.com/AmbientRun/Ambient/blob/main/guest/rust/packages/std/character_movement/src/server.rs)
+which maintains a `vertical_velocity` component and uses it to simulate gravity.

 ## Fails to start on Linux (Error in `Surface::configure: parent device is lost`)

 If you're running Wayland, you may have to start ambient with: `WAYLAND_DISPLAY=wayland-1 ambient run`.